Mike Slinn

 Designing Parsing Code for Testability

 The argument provided to the OptionParser block body, called parser, is an OptionParser instance.
-There are two ways to supply a value for ARGV, other than the default value that Ruby provides.
+There are two ways to supply a value for ARGV other than the default value that Ruby provides.

 1. The OptionParser provides methods called parse, parse!, option and option!.
 All of these methods accept an optional argv parameter.

 2. The first optional argument of each of these methods is the array of arguments to be parsed.
-The value of this argument defaults to ARGV, which the the operating system passes to your Ruby program when it starts.
+The value of this argument defaults to ARGV, which the operating system passes to your Ruby program when it starts.

 The following Ruby code defines a method called parse_options that demonstrates a technique for command-line option parsing.
 Key features of this technique are: